1962 in Australian soccer: New South Wales Federation of Soccer Clubs

+Finals

+Interstate Championships

+New South Wales won the first Australian Interstate Championship sponsored by the Australian Federation.
+The total attendance for all Australian Interstate Championship matches was 64,000.

+Preliminary Rounds

+Final

+New South Wales won the two-legged final 7–4 on aggregate.

 Cup competitions

 Australia Cup

 The competition began on 2 November 1962.
 Sixteen clubs had entered the competition with the final two clubs Yugal and St George-Budapest qualifying for the Final.
 Yugal won the final 8–1 with four goals from Tiko Jelisavčić, two goals from Eric Schwarts and one goal each for Tony Nincevich and Slavko Pacanin.